Painting a Guitar the Right Way. Complete Step by Step Guide

 Before You Start Painting An Electric Guitar

 Painting a guitar can be a fun and rewarding project.
-But before you get started, it’s essential to be aware of the scale of the task.
+But before you get started, it’s important to do a reality check of the scale of the task.

 Painting a guitar isn’t just about grabbing a brush and getting started.
 There’s a lot of preparation and tools needed.